 Fact check: Rizal may have possessed multiple intelligence but in terms of grades, his performance was anything but jaw-dropping.
 In Ateneo Municipal, for instance, Rizal graduated with a grade of sobresaliente.
 It might appear that he’s at the top of his class but actually, he got the award along with eight other classmates.

-His records at UST was not too impressive either.
+His records at UST were not too impressive either.
 He had a few “passing remarks” probably because of the negative atmosphere in his school or the subjects were just too dry for him.
 [Image source: pusoseattle.wordpress.com]

-Myth # 6: Jose Rizal is a fake hero
+Myth # 6: Jose Rizal is a fake hero.

 Fact check: Bonifacio trumping Rizal as the national hero?
 Not likely.
 Still, the rumors about Rizal being a strong opponent of the Philippine Revolution continue to spread.
 Historian Xiao Chua revealed that Rizal, although forced to describe the revolution as “absurd” during his trial, had always been supportive of the Katipunan.
-In fact, policeman Martin Constantino testified on September 9, 1896 that Rizal was poised to be the Supreme Head as soon as the country have claimed independence from Spain.
+In fact, policeman Martin Constantino testified on September 9, 1896 that Rizal was poised to be the Supreme Head as soon as the country has claimed independence from Spain.
 Jose Rizal also praised the Revolution in his farewell poem, “Mi Ultimo Adios”.
 [Image source: stellify.net]

-Myth # 5: Jose Rizal was a foreign spy
+Myth # 5: Jose Rizal was a foreign spy.

-Myth # 4: Jose Rizal was gay
+Myth # 4: Jose Rizal was gay.

 The hearsay: Jose Rizal was gay–the reason why he never sired a child.
 Yes, Josephine Bracken had a miscarriage but that kid was not Rizal’s either.
-Rumor has it that Josephine was raped by her own father so the dead child was just a product of an incest.
+Rumor has it that Josephine was raped by her own father so the dead child was just a product of incest.

-Myth # 3: Jose Rizal survived his execution
+Myth # 3: Jose Rizal survived his execution.